 10 Best Hiking Shoes and Boots of 2019

 At CleverHiker, we almost always backpack in lightweight trail runners on our spring, summer, and fall trips.
 They keep our feet nimble, don’t give us blisters, dry quickly, have excellent traction, and don’t exhaust our legs over long days of hiking.
 They also don’t require a break in period and last for 500-700 trail miles.

 That said, footwear is a highly personal choice, so we recommend finding what will work best for you.
 Below we discuss the critical considerations for purchasing backpacking footwear and recommend our top choices for trail runners, hiking shoes, and hiking boots.

 Best Lightweight Trail Runners

 WEIGHT: 1 lb.
 4 oz (pair)

-We've been backpacking with Saucony Peregrines (men’s and women’s) for years and they’ve remained at the top of the list for trail runners.
+We've been backpacking with Saucony Peregrines (men’s and women’s) for years and they’ve remained at the top of our list for trail runners.
 We love their excellent traction, comfortable padding, roomy toe box, and soft sole.
 They dry quickly and are comfortable right out of the box.
 The Peregrines are a well-rounded lightweight trail runner that will keep your feet happy on the trail all day long.

 WEIGHT: 1 lb.
 3 oz. (pair)